U.S. Army M1943 uniform: Postwar impact

 A new uniform, known as the OG-107 fatigue uniform, was first introduced in 1952.
 By the beginning of the Vietnam War, it had completely replaced the M-1943 uniform as the standard in the Army.

 The 1943 pattern jacket was issued to soldiers all the way through the Korean War but was superseded by the 1950 pattern which changed to a button-in liner, then further modified as the 1951 pattern which added bi-swing shoulder pleats, and the use of zippers and snap fastener.
 The latest version of the jacket, the M-1965 field jacket, is still in service, though now made of a tougher cotton/nylon blend with polyester fill in the liner, and comes in the modern Army Operational Camouflage Pattern.
 It is no longer used for combat operations having been superseded by the Gen II and Gen III Gore-Tex parkas.

-The French military copied this jacket, with some minor differences, in the Tenue Toutes Armes Modèle 47, with modifications in the 47/52 jacket.
-There was also a mountain version with detachable hood, a light climate version without hip pockets.
-The normal and lightened jackets were also issued in camouflage, mainly for use in the Algerian War.
-This jacket was superseded by the "Satin 300" uniform, first issued in 1964.
+The French military copied this jacket, with some minor differences, as part of the Tenue Toutes Armes Modèle 47 uniform, with modifications in the 47/52 jacket.
+These differences include a lack of a button-in hood or liner.
+There was also a "mountain" version with said hood, and a light climate version without hip pockets.
+The normal and light jackets were also issued in camouflage, mainly for use in the Algerian War.
+This jacket was superseded by the "Satin 300" or Modèle 64 uniform, first issued in 1964.

+The Norwegian military also copied the jacket post-war, with it first being issued in olive drab, later in the M/75 camouflage pattern.
+It was used up until its replacement by the M/98 jacket, which was more similar in cut to the American Battle Dress Uniform, in the late 1990s.

+The Greek military's version of the M1943 came in multiple variants - examples exist with and without buttons to attach a hood, with a zipper or button closure, and both fur and quilted nylon liners.
+It was most likely replaced at some point in the 1970s.